zmoog/zmoog.github.io/content/posts/how-to-build-a-custom-open-telemery-collector.md

 ## (2) The Builder manifest file

 OCB uses a manifest file to generate the custom collector.
-The manifest file is a yaml file that contains the configuration for the collector.
+The manifest file is a YAML file containing the Collector's configuration.

-> The builder’s manifest file is a yaml where you pass information about the code generation and compile process combined with the components that you would like to add to your Collector’s distribution.
+> The builder's manifest file is a YAML where you pass information about the code generation and compile process combined with the components that you would like to add to your Collector's distribution.

 > The manifest starts with a map named dist which contains tags to help you configure the code generation and compile process.
-In fact, all the tags for dist are the equivalent of the ocb command line flags.
+In fact, all the tags for dist are the equivalent of the OCB command line flags.

 We need at least one receiver and one exporter.